erossini/CS6-Preview/README.md

 CS6-Preview
 ===========

-Some news in C# 6 and Visual Studio 2015
+Some news in C# 6 and Visual Studio 2015.
+For more info visit http://www.visualstudio.com/en-us/news/vs2015-preview-vs.aspx

 History (a summary)
 ===================